-Non-profit CDBG subrecipients are monitored based on a risk analysis, and previous performance is reported by staff to the CDCAC when agencies apply for funding.
-Many of the Village's largest contract service providers, or "community partners," receive funding from other sources, including local Village funds, other government or private grants, user fees, operating income and member support.
+Non-profit CDBG sub-recipients are monitored based on a risk analysis, and previous performance is reported, by Village staff, to the CDCAC when agencies apply for funding.
+Many of the Village's largest contract service providers, or "community partners," receive funding from other sources.
+The community partners funding includes local Village funds, other government or private grants, user fees, operating income and member support.